 But the real heart of this episode goes far deeper.
 Jamie and Ryan dive into pivot mode—what it means to adapt, stay curious, and keep yourself in a constant state of learning.
 They talk about why there’s no wrong way to do things, how interruptions in conversation can actually reveal the most real moments, and why stepping out of your comfort zone is supposed to feel, well, uncomfortable!
 They explore the artistic life, the myth of “safe vs. risky,” and how redefining both can open up entirely new paths.

-staying true to your roots, even as you grow beyond them.
+Most importantly, they circle back to the foundation of every journey: staying true to your roots, even as you grow beyond them.
 This episode is honest, hilarious, and full of that signature Ryan energy—with just enough chaos to keep it real.

 Hawaiian Ryan: Pivot Mode with Hawaiian Ryan